Emmarie Dizon

-Emmarie Mabanag Ouano-Dizon (born April 1, 1970) is the incumbent congressional district representative from Cebu who represents Mandaue's Lone District in the 19th Congress of the Philippines.
+Emmarie Mabanag Ouano-Dizon (born April 1, 1970) is a Filipino politician.
+She is the incumbent representative for Mandaue's Lone District since 2022.

 Lolypop, as she is fondly called in her hometown Mandaue, Cebu is one of the grand daughters of Mandaue City former mayor Alfredo Ouano and the only daughter of Mandaue City Mayor and former Cebu Provincial Board member Thadeo "Teddy" Ouano.

 Business career

 Before joining politics, Lolypop Ouano-Dizon is known as one of the successful serial entrepreneurs in Mandaue.
 As of 2014, she owns five Jollibee franchises in Cebu and six Red Ribbon Bakeshop franchises.